 27Crawley, H. and Skleparis, D. (2017) 'Refugees, migrants, neither, both: categorical fetishism and the politics of bounding in Europe's "migration crisis".
-Journal of Ethnic and Migration Studies, Volume 44, Issue 1. reducible to their education level or perceived skills.
-Borders are imbued with, and produce, classism and racism.
+Journal of Ethnic and Migration Studies, Volume 44, Issue 1. and produce, classism and racism.
 Interrogating the idea of border control, which has been so normalised, is essential to a movement concerned with everyone's rights.